Marshfield in Webster County, Missouri — The American Midwest (Upper Plains)

 Marker series.
 This marker is included in the Missouri, State Historical Society of marker series.

 Location.
 Touch for map.
-Marker is located on the east side of the grounds of the Webster County Courthouse.
 Marker is in this post office area: Marshfield MO 65706, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 16 miles of this marker, measured as the crow flies.
 Marshfield Hand Dug Well (within shouting distance of this marker); Edwin Hubble (within shouting distance of this marker); Webster County War Memorial (within shouting distance of this marker); Veterans / Pioneers Memorial (approx. 15.3 miles away).